exfalsoquodlibet/cookiecutter-data-science/README.md

 ```
 ├── LICENSE
 │
 ├── Makefile                <- Makefile with commands like `make data` or `make train`
 │
 ├── README.md               <- The top-level README for developers using this project.
 │
 ├── CONTRIBUTING.md         <- Guide to how potential contributors can help with your project
 │
 ├── .env                    <- Where to declare individual user environment variables
 │
+├── .gitignore              <- Files and directories to be ignored by git
+│
+├── test_environment.py     <- Python environment tester
+│
 ├── data
 │   ├── external             <- Data from third party sources.